GeekZoneHQ/web/readme.md

 ### Changing the CircleCI Build

-I have found the [circleci local cli tool](https://circleci.com/docs/2.0/local-cli/) to be very useful when making changes to the circle build locally.
+We have found the [circleci local cli tool](https://circleci.com/docs/2.0/local-cli/) to be very useful when making changes to the circle build locally.
 The errors can be a bit cryptic, but it's easier than debugging basic syntax issues from within the circleci console.

 ### Running Kubernetes files locally